Carolyn Naun, D.V.M., C.H.P.V.

 Phone: Extension 3

 Carolyn has been a practicing veterinarian for over fifteen years.
-Having worked in a wide variety of practice settings across the United States, she has called Hawaii home for the past six years.
-She has taught anesthesia, dentistry and surgical nursing to veterinary technology students, and has spent many hours volunteering at the Hawaiian Humane Society, performing high quality spay/neuter surgeries for shelter animals and free-roaming cats.
+Having worked in a wide variety of practice settings across the United States, she has called Hawaii home since 2010.
+She has taught anesthesia, dentistry and surgical nursing to veterinary technology students, and spent many hours volunteering at the Hawaiian Humane Society, performing high quality spay/neuter surgeries for shelter animals and free-roaming cats.

-She has always been interested in promoting animal welfare and the human-animal bond.
-She takes great pleasure in helping clients solve problems, in thinking out of the box, and in employing creativity to work with the resources at hand.
-She is passionate about recommending treatments that are supported by solid scientific evidence, and helping pet owners understand the known risks and benefits of a specific therapy.
-She is currently working toward being one of the first veterinarians certified in Animal Hospice and Palliative Care.
+Always interested in animal welfare and the human-animal bond, she takes great pleasure in helping clients solve problems, thinking out of the box, and employing creativity to work with the resources at hand.
+She is passionate about recommending treatments supported by solid scientific evidence and helping pet owners understand the known risks and benefits of a specific therapy.

 Lucy Miller, C.V.T.

 Lucy, originally from Minnesota, has been a veterinary technician for over thirty years.
 She moved to Hawaii in 2011 to get away from the cold winters and experience the Aloha spirit.
 She is the past president of the Hawaii Veterinary Technician Association, and has worked in many areas of veterinary medicine over the years, including emergency room work, animal poison control, shelter medicine, and as an instructor in a veterinary technology program.
 She is

 currently working toward her Bachelor of Social work at UH Manoa, and plans to pursue an advanced degree.
 Her fields of interest include Gerontology and advocating for policy change.
 Lucy is also a certified Pet Loss & Bereavement Counselor.